'General MacArthur' rose Description

 Registration name: General MacArthur

 Crimson and scarlet.
 Carmine in heat.
 Strong, damask fragrance.
 20 petals.
-Large, semi-double to double, borne mostly solitary, in small clusters, cupped-to-flat bloom form.
+Large, semi-double to double, borne mostly solitary, in small clusters, cupped-to-flat, open bloom form.
 Blooms in flushes throughout the season.

 Height of 4' to 5' (120 to 150 cm).